FraBertaiola05/SoftwareE/README.md

 xampp is recommended for running the program. you can download xampp from: https://www.apachefriends.org/download.html

-guide for how to run php on xampp webserver: https://www.edureka.co/blog/how-to-run-a-php-program-in-xampp/
+guide to how to run php on xampp webserver: https://www.edureka.co/blog/how-to-run-a-php-program-in-xampp/

 or watch: https://www.youtube.com/watch?v=Mip_RuSEoso